Lauren Wilson

 The Author

-Lauren Wilson has been writing poetry and prose off and on for over 40 years, beginning with a series of poems to commemorate a cousin who passed away at age 19.
-She finds inspiration for her stories from a muse, an inner voice that propels her to put thoughts and emotions into words.
+Lauren Wilson has been writing poetry, prose, and social commentary off and on for over 40 years, beginning with a series of poems to commemorate a cousin who passed away at age 19.
+She finds inspiration for her stories from a muse, an inner voice that propels her to put thoughts and emotions into words

 Testimonials